ThomasWeinert/FluentDOM/readme.txt

 3) FluentDOM(), FluentDOMStyle()

-Functions that create a object of the same class.
+Functions creating an object of the same class.
 You can provide $source and
-$contentType paramters to initialize the content.
+$contentType parameters to initialize the content.
 Makes the chaining nicer.

 $fd = FluentDOM($source)->find($selector);

 4) FluentDOM::xml()

-A method to read an write the inner XML of the selected nodes.
+A method to read and write the inner XML of the selected nodes.

 5) FluentDOM::node()